alexanderbi1984/MARLIN/Syracuse/AUFeatures/pspi_analysis_results.md

    - Retains more granular facial expression information
    - Allows for feature-specific analysis
    - More flexible for alternative feature combinations

-### Implications

-1. **Feature Selection**:
-   - While PSPI slightly outperforms individual AUs, the improvement is modest
-   - The composite nature of PSPI may be losing some discriminative information

-2. **Clinical Relevance**:
-   - Neither approach achieves clinically reliable prediction
-   - The slight advantage of PSPI in binary classification might be practically meaningful

-3. **Future Directions**:
-   - Consider hybrid approaches combining PSPI and individual AU features
-   - Investigate temporal patterns in both PSPI and AU features
-   - Explore alternative feature combinations based on pain expression literature

-## Discussion
-1. **Binary Classification Performance**:
-   - The modified PSPI shows moderate performance in binary classification with 66.7% accuracy
-   - AUC of 0.578 suggests only slightly better than random prediction

-2. **Regression Performance**:
-   - All models show negative R² scores, indicating worse performance than a horizontal line
-   - The simpler models (Linear, Ridge) performed marginally better than more complex ones
-   - GAM models with different spline configurations did not improve performance

-3. **Feature Characteristics**:
-   - The negative mean PSPI difference (-0.283) suggests a slight overall decrease in pain expression
-   - Large standard deviation (1.693) indicates substantial variability in pain expression changes

-## Comparison with Individual AU Features
-Compared to our previous analysis using individual AU features:
-1. The modified PSPI shows slightly better binary classification accuracy (0.667 vs 0.542)
-2. Regression performance remains poor, similar to individual AU features
-3. The composite PSPI score does not provide substantial improvement over individual AUs

 ## Conclusions
 1. The modified PSPI score shows limited utility in predicting pain reduction outcomes